gary-archer/oauth.apisample.netcore/README.md

 ## Further Details

-* See the [API Journey - Server Side](https://apisandclients.com/posts/api-journey-server-side) for further information on the API behaviour
+* See the [API Journey - Server Side](https://apisandclients.com/posts/api-journey-server-side) for further information on the API's behaviour.
-* See the [Overview Page](https://apisandclients.com/posts/net-core-code-sample-overview) for instructions on how to run the API
+* See the [Overview Page](https://apisandclients.com/posts/net-core-code-sample-overview) for further details on how to run the API.
-* See the [OAuth Integration Page](https://apisandclients.com/posts/net-core-api-oauth-integration) for the security implementation
+* See the [OAuth Integration Page](https://apisandclients.com/posts/net-core-api-oauth-integration) for some implementation details.

 ## Programming Languages

-* C# and .NET are used to implement the REST API
+* The API uses C# and .NET.

 ## Infrastructure

-* The Kestrel web server is used to host the API over SSL
+* Kestrel is the HTTP server that hosts the API endpoints.
-* AWS Cognito is used as the default Authorization Server
+* AWS Cognito is used as the default authorization server.
-* The [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library is used to manage in memory validation of JWTs
+* The [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library manages in memory validation of JWTs.
-* The project includes API deployment resources for Docker and Kubernetes
+* The project includes API deployment resources for Docker and Kubernetes.